 [facility name] will ensure appropriate resident placement (isolation) in a single resident space/private room if available.
 If private rooms are unavailable, the IDT will make room placement decisions balancing risks to other residents; and by cohorting impacted residents.

-Until information is available regarding viral shedding after clinical improvement, discontinuation of isolation precautions should be determined on a case-by-case basis, in conjunction with the Infection Preventionist and the IDPH by calling 1-800-362-2736.
+Until information is available regarding viral shedding after clinical improvement, discontinuation of isolation precautions should be determined on a case-by-case basis, in conjunction with the Infection Preventionist and the Department of Helath

 Factors that should be considered include presence of symptoms related to COVID-19 infection, date symptoms resolved, other conditions that would require specific precautions (e.g., MRSA, Clostridioides difficile), other laboratory information reflecting clinical status.

 [facility name] will use personal protective equipment (PPE) appropriately.
 Donning PPE upon room entry and properly discarding before exiting the resident room is done to contain pathogens.
-In the event there is a shortage of PPE, [facility name] will contact the IDPH by calling 1-800-362-2736 for assistance and guidance.
+In the event there is a shortage of PPE, [facility name] will contact the Department of Health for assistance and guidance.
 PPE use will include:

 Donning clean, non-sterile gloves upon entry into the resident room or care area.